chikichikibangbang/MHW_CTC-CCL_Editor/README.md

  - Can create new ctc & ccl files entirely within Blender.
  - Presets of chain configurations can be saved and shared.
  - TO DO
-     - 完成汉化
      - 添加更多预设
      - 添加按预设碰撞体创建CCL对象的功能

 ## Change Log

+### V1 - 1/9/2025

+* Second test release.
+* Complete Chinese translation.
+* Fixed an issue where addon installation failed due to direct download of source code.
+* Fixed the issue of automatic update module errors.

 ### V1 - 1/7/2025

-First test release.
+* First test release.

 ## Requirements
 * [Blender 2.93 or higher](https://www.blender.org/download/)
 * [Easier Mod3 Importer Exporter](https://github.com/chikichikibangbang/Easier_Mod3_Importer_Exporter)

 ## Installation
-Download the addon by clicking Release.(**If you want to download the source code, please change the name of the archive to "MHW_CTC_CCL_Editor"**)
+Download the addon by clicking Code > Download Zip.

 In Blender, go to Edit > Preferences > Addons, then click "Install" in the top right.